Recent Accounting Pronouncements

 Recently issued accounting pronouncements not yet adopted

-In December 2024, the FASB issued ASU 2024-03, Income Statement—Reporting Comprehensive Income—Expense Disaggregation Disclosures (Subtopic 220-40).
+In December 2024, the FASB issued ASU 2025-01, Income Statement—Reporting Comprehensive Income—Expense Disaggregation Disclosures (Subtopic 220-40).
 This ASU requires public business entities to disclose additional details about certain expenses in the notes to financial statements, such as inventory purchases, employee compensation, depreciation, and intangible asset amortization.
-This update is effective for the Company beginning January 1, 2027 (fiscal year and interim periods beginning after December 15, 2026) and will first apply to the Company’s December 31, 2027 Form 10-K (as a public business entity, including SRCs).
-Early adoption is permitted.
+This standard is effective for the Company beginning January 1, 2027, and will first apply to the Company’s December 31, 2027, Form 10-K, with early adoption permitted.